 Turmeric is one of the most amazing tools nature has given us to fight back against disease and ageing.
 This unassuming root contains an incredible substance called curcumin, and scientists are blown away by how effective curcumin appears to be at reducing inflammation and oxidative stress.

 Whether you have a serious condition or you just want to stay healthy, turmeric is a powerful healing substance that you should make sure you have in your diet.
-Unless you enjoy every meal at your favourite Indian restaurant, however, it can be hard to include turmeric in your food, which is why Feel contains the perfect dose of this natural healing substance.
+However, it can be hard to include turmeric in every meal, which is why Feel contains the perfect dose of this natural healing substance.

 From gut health to neurological health to heart health, turmeric and curcumin improve your well-being across the spectrum.